ParkerBywater47/ParkerBywater47.github.io/software_manual/square_solver.md

 back substitution.
 This routine performs the gaussian elimination naiively, that is, it assumes the matrix is not singular and does not make an attempt to swap rows.

-**Input:** A matrix, a right-hand side vector, and a memory location to store the result.
+**Input:** A square matrix, a right-hand side vector, and a memory location to store the result.
+The matrix should be an instance of [this](./Matrix.cpp) Matrix class and the vector should be an array.

 **Output:** This routine writes the solution of the system to the provided memory location.